We have several smaller companies working with us right now; Maybe only 3 or 5 employees in total, and the founder doesn’t have a sales team yet.

 This is totally okay because we know that not everyone enjoys looking for prospects.

-Or even if you do enjoy prospecting, they might not have the time for it.
+Or even if they do enjoy prospecting, they might not have the time for it.

 You may not want an agency or an outsourced sales team to be in charge of everything.